jhleed/IdeaBank/readme.md

 # Idea Bank

-> 사이드 프로젝트를 위한 아이디어 모음

-1. 미세먼지 알리미
-2.
+> Idea Collection for side project or .. something fun

+1. Alarm for Fine dust